 Lifespan Learning is for Everyone

-We engage religious learning by fostering spiritual engagement, practicing being kinder and wiser and making meaning from connecting to the larger world.
-We begin Sunday mornings and go deeper all week long.
+We engage religious learning by fostering spiritual engagement, practicing being kinder and wiser and making meaning by connecting to the larger world.
+We begin on Sunday mornings and go deeper all week long.

 Unitarian Universalist religious education offers people of all ages opportunities for:

 - Spiritual experience with mystery and wonder

 Social Justice engagements, worship, service opportunities and trip, fellowship and fun provide the framework from Sunday thru Saturday, year after year:

 a preschooler engaging “work” when recreating story;